distributed-control-systems/SUGAR/README.md

 	ans =

 	( 1 )*e0+( 1 )*e1+( 2 )*e2+( 3 )*e12

 which turns out to be the same multivector as before.
+This second way gives the full information about the basis elements of the algebra and therefore allows for an intuitive definition of multivectors.
+However, for large algebras, it creates a large number of variables, which are all store in the workspace of Matlab.

 This multivector can be assigned to a variable into the workspace: